apache/nuttx/configs/samv71-xult/README.txt

      assume that the different maXTouch part is not being configured correctly but there is no available technical documentation or sample code to debug with.

+     Current thinking is the the maXTouch chips that I have have not yet been configured.
+In the Linux world, you would do this configuration with the mxt-app program.
+But this is a bigger problem for us in the embedded world.

   7. The full port for audio support is code complete:  WM8904 driver, SSC/I2C driver, and CS2100-CP driver.
 But this code is untested.
 The